Vicki Gunvalson And Gretchen Rossi Attack Tamra Judge On Twitter, Claim ‘RHOC’ Star Lies And Manipulates

 Vicki Gunvalson, Gretchen Rossi, and Kelly Dodd were seen discussing the sexuality of Tamra Judge’s husband, Eddie Judge, during last Monday night’s episode of The Real Housewives of Orange County Season 12.
 However, according to the women, they weren’t staging the scene.

-Tamra Judge reportedly accused Vicki Gunvalson of starting a rumor about her husband being gay but, as Gretchen Rossi pointed out, the gay rumor was swirling long before Gunvalson commented on it and Lizzie Rovsek attested to just that.
+Tamra Judge reportedly accused Vicki Gunvalson of starting a rumor about her husband being gay, but as Gretchen Rossi pointed out, the gay rumor was swirling long before Gunvalson commented on it and Lizzie Rovsek attested to just that.

-Vicki Gunvalson and Gretchen Rossi have also shot down Tamra Judge’s allegations of a set-up, claiming that they had no idea that Judge’s former friend Ricky, who served as her Best Man during her 2013 wedding, would mention Eddie’s alleged kiss with a man on the show.
+Vicki Gunvalson and Gretchen Rossi have also shot down Tamra Judge’s allegations of a set-up, claiming that they had no idea that Judge’s former friend Ricky, who served as her best man during her 2013 wedding, would mention Eddie’s alleged kiss with a man on the show.

 Vicki Gunvalson and Gretchen Rossi were at odds for years on The Real Housewives of Orange County but after Rossi left the show after Season 8, they made amends.
 In fact, the two women have grown quite close to one another in the years since Rossi’s exit and earlier this year, as they filmed Season 12, Rossi returned to the series in a guest-starring role.